spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/delete-cluster-profile.md

 :::caution

-If a profile has more than one version, take care to delete the appropriate version.
+If a cluster profile has more than one version, ensure you delete the appropriate version by reviewing its configuration before deleting the profile.

 :::